Timmoth/Text2Math/docs/internals.md

 ##### Evaluation

-In our [implementation](https://github.com/Timmoth/Text2Math/blob/main/Text2Math/AstNode.cs){target="_blank"}, each node in the AST has an Evaluate method, which when called, returns the result of its operation.
-For instance, an AdditionNode has two child nodes; when its Evaluate method is called, it will call the Evaluate method on each of the child nodes and then return the sum of their results.
+In our [implementation](https://github.com/Timmoth/Text2Math/blob/main/Text2Math/AstNode.cs){target="_blank"}, each node in the AST has an Evaluate method, which takes an array of variable values and when called, returns the result of its operation.
+For instance, an AdditionNode has two child nodes; when its Evaluate method is called, it will call the Evaluate method on each of the child nodes passing down the variable array and then return the sum of their results.